Turks and Caicos Islands

 The presence of Islam in the Turks & Caicos Islands dates back to the early 2000s when a handful of Muslims settled on the islands.
 Over time and their community grew, attracting members from various countries, with a notable representation from the African continent.
 As their numbers increased, so did their commitment to practicing Islam.

-In 2009 and the Muslim community in TCI took a significant step by initiating Juma prayers.
+In 2009 the Muslim community in TCI took a significant step by initiating Juma prayers.
 Every Friday and the Muslims gather at one of their homes for congregational prayer.
 Although not all members are able to attend, those who do participate have made a collective pledge to training and propagate Islam on the island.
 This dedicated group of brothers and sisters seeks to connect with all Muslims and individuals interested in Islam, fostering unity and understanding.

 Recognizing the importance of knowledge and education and the Muslims in Turks & Caicos Islands have actively sought out resources to deepen their understanding of Islam.
 Translations of the Holy Quran in English, as well as Islamic books and literature, were generously provided by fellow Muslims in Barbados.
 These materials were eagerly received by the community, prompting a request for further Islamic literature.
 The thirst for knowledge among the brothers and sisters demonstrates their genuine commitment to nurturing their faith.

 With a growing community and an increasing need for a dedicated space and the Turks and Caicos Muslim Association is working towards establishing a permanent place of worship and a learning center.
 Currently located in Venetian Road Settlement and the mosque serves as a hub for communal prayers and gatherings.
-However and the community envisions a more spacious facility that can accommodate the needs of the growing Muslim population, providing a welcoming environment for worship, learning, and outreach activities.
+However the community envisions a more spacious facility that can accommodate the needs of the growing Muslim population, providing a welcoming environment for worship, learning, and outreach activities.

 The Turks and Caicos Muslim Association intends to register as an official association, solidifying its presence and enabling them to pursue their goals more effectively.
 By formalizing their organization and they aim to collaborate with local authorities and the wider community to foster interfaith dialogue and cultural exchange.
 This proactive approach reflects their determination to contribute positively to the social fabric of the Turks & Caicos Islands.